michaelmcdaniel/Authentication.SASToken/README.md

 ```

 ## Rollover Guidance
-In many cases, it best to add at least 2 SASTokenKeys for rollover purpose.
+In many cases, it best to add at least 2 SASTokenKeys for rollover purposes.
 When you want to expire SASTokens, you can use the secondary SASTokenKey to issue updated tokens to clients.
 After all clients have been updated, simply remove the old SASTokenKey and add another for a future rollover.

 ## Wildcard paths